Florida’s Overseas Highway is a world-famous scenic highway. It consists of 42 bridges which connect the Florida Keys to the Florida mainland.

 There are long stretches without gas stations on the Overseas Highway.
-Although running out of gas is not very common, it can cause extreme anxiety when on a long bridge, without any nearby gas stations.
+Although running out of gas is not very common, it can cause anxiety when on a long bridge, without any nearby gas stations.

 Drivers on the Overseas Highway should remain alert and aware of their surroundings at all times.

 The speed limit on the Overseas Highway is generally between 30 and 55 miles per hour.

 The speed limit is lower when in towns and population centers, and tends to be faster on bridges without obstructions or hazards.